2012–13 South Pacific cyclone season: Tropical Disturbance 16F

 On February 28, RSMC Nadi started to monitor a tropical disturbance that had developed, about 390 km to the south of Honiara on the Solomon Island of Guadalcanal.
 The system resulted in gale warnings being issued in Tonga.

 The system was last noted on March 7, while located about 160 km to the south-west of Suva, near the Fijian island of Matuku.

 Severe Tropical Cyclone Sandra

 Cyclone Sandra formed off the Queensland coast on March 8.
 During March 9, it moved into the South Pacific basin from the Australian region as a Category 3 Severe Tropical Cyclone, while located about 700 km to the south of Honiara in the Solomon Islands.

-Upon reaching Category 4 and threatening New Caledonia, it hit Lord Howe Island as a Category 2 storm on March 15, despite weakening to Category 1 the day before.
+Upon reaching Category 4 and threatening New Caledonia, it hit Lord Howe Island as a subtropical low on March 15, despite weakening to Category 1 the day before.
 The remnants of Sandra bought areas of heavy rain and thunderstorms to drought-stricken parts of New Zealand, with reports of up to 112 mm at Turakina near Whanganui and a tornado in New Plymouth.

 High waves caused by the cyclone caused the death of one man at Bondi beach in Australia.